MatthewReid854/reliability/docs/Nelson-Aalen estimate of reliability.rst

 -   print_results - True/False.
 Default is True.
 Will display a pandas dataframe of results in the console.
 -   plot_CI - shades the upper and lower confidence interval
 -   CI - confidence interval between 0 and 1.
 Default is 0.95 for 95% CI.
+-   plot_type - SF, CDF, or CHF.
+Default is SF.

 Outputs:

 -    results - dataframe of results
 -    NA - list of Nelson-Aalen column from results dataframe.
 This column is the non parametric estimate of the Survival Function (reliability function).
 -    xvals - the x-values to plot the stepwise plot as seen when show_plot=True
 -    SF - survival function stepwise values (these differ from the NA values as there are extra values added in to make the plot into a step plot)
 -    CDF - cumulative distribution function stepwise values